dd32/td-gh-ex/readme.txt

 All the PHP Code, Images and other particulars included with this product are licensed under the same License: GNU General Public License v2 or later.

-Limitation: Thera are two Widget Areas in the Footer.
-You can add more widegets in any area but the height is fixed.
-So, please consider the limitation of Height during using the Widgets.
+Limitation: You can add only two widgets in the footer sidebar.
+The footer sidebar's hight is fixed.
+So, please consider the limitation of height during using the Widgets.